 LIHEAP Assistance Program

 Low Income Home Energy Assistance Program (LIHEAP).
 LIHEAP energy assistance is a low-income grant, that gives families up to $350, for heating bills.
 If you live in a warm state, they help with cooling costs.
-Home heating grants help disadvantaged resident pay for Winter heating bills.
+Home heating grants help disadvantaged residents pay for Winter heating bills.
 This is done through the US Department of Health and Human Services.
 To be eligible, your income should not be more than 150 percent of your state’s poverty level.
 Each state has different criteria for determining your eligibility.

 Nevada Energy Assistance Offices